Que0Le/cloudbenchmark_ws22/readme.md

 # log_client_0_post.workers=10.task_size=2.total=2000.column_length=100.txt
 ```

-The Python3 analysis script (`read_data.py`) is responsible for downloading the server's statistic and processing such data.
+Beside working with these local log files, the Python3 analysis script (`read_data.py`) is also responsible for downloading the server's statistic to process together.
+The time-based data points will be used to monitor the relation between incoming request and system usage level:

 ```json
 {